Dating agency: Marriage agencies

 Marriage agencies differ from dating agencies in that they are specifically for those seeking marriage.

 Origins

 Marriage agencies have evolved from dating agencies.
 Historically their processes come from matchmaking processes that extend back to the 1600s in England, when parish vicars played an important role in matching their parishioners with a spouse from the same social class.
 Similar practices were used in Japan from the 16th century where Nadoko (matchmakers) would perform Omiai (marriage introduction) duties for parents seeking a worthy spouse for their child.
-In England religious ties were relinquished in 1825 with the advent of dating agencies in London, which became the new option to find someone suitable those who experienced challenge in meeting a marriage partner.
+In England religious ties were relinquished in 1825 with the advent of dating agencies in London, which became the new option to find someone suitable for those who experienced challenge in meeting a marriage partner.

 Recent background

 Changes in culture and society have led to changes in the marriage rate, due to views of single people regarding marriage.
 In 1960 around 12% of adults between the ages of 25 and 34 had never been married.
 10 years later when that same group was between the ages of 35 and 44, 7% of them were still unmarried.
 A further 10 years later in 1980, when those people were 45 to 54, 5% were still not married.
 The next group starting in 1970 followed a similar path.
 In 1960 the marriage rate was 72% for all adults over the age of 18, in 2010 the marriage rate was 51% for the same demographic.

 Part of the marriage gap has been reported as being due to people waiting until they are older, have more educational degrees, and are more financially stable.
 With those who have waited marrying other professionally successful individuals, their desire being indicated as wishing to pass down both educational and financial capital to their children, and ensure stability for their children.

 In addition to this there is the growing trend in various developed countries of those who just wish to remain single and have their freedom or to experience what has been termed delayed adolescence.
 Perceived reductions in partner loyalty, lower levels of self-esteem, stronger desire for financial stability, relationship issues, and the increased trend of divorce among married couples, are often cited as causing many to question whether the partners they meet would be suitable marriage partners.
 In addition dating app users cite issues of trust coming from deceit and dishonest relationship intentions which block them mentally and emotionally from developing serious relationships that could lead to marriage with persons met via dating apps.